Equality, diversity, inclusion

 NHSF wants to work with the heritage science community to ensure that there is a broad range of opportunities to develop the heritage science skills that are needed for the future and work as a heritage scientist.
 This means working together to ensure that routes to training, career paths and opportunities, and workplaces are accessible and attractive to people from all backgrounds.

-As part of the Forum's work to achieve this, our Communities group has identified the following first steps:
+The NHSF Communities group has identified the following first steps:

 - Collect information from NHSF members on the steps that they are taking to improve equality, diversity and inclusion so that good practice can be shared and we can learn from each other.